 Cost Center Review: Where were funds spent?

 Create a summary of expenditures and remaining balances by location or cost center to understand where funds were spent across the district and how much is remaining at each cost center.
-Below is an example of this type of summary created in Balance.

 Review final ending balances to ensure there aren’t any cost centers that have overspent or have left dollars on the table.
 Take time to understand if this is a pattern for each of your cost centers and make a spending plan for the next year.
 If funds are historically underspent in a particular cost center, there could be an opportunity to reduce the budget and reallocate funds elsewhere.